LaST-R1: Reinforcing Robotic Manipulation via Adaptive Physical Latent Reasoning: Experiments

 \textbf{Result Analysis.} Table \ref{tab:libero_comparison} presents the quantitative comparison across the LIBERO benchmark.
-Our proposed LaST-R1 achieves state-of-the-art performance, recording a near-perfect average success rate of 99.8\% and ranking first across all four task suites.
+Our proposed LaST-R1 achieves state-of-the-art performance, recording a near-perfect average success rate of 99.9\% and ranking first across all four task suites.
 Notably, despite using only a single trajectory for warm-up, our method outperforms strong SFT baselines such as $\pi_{0.5}$ (96.9\%) and OpenVLA-OFT (97.1\%), which heavily rely on complete expert datasets.
 When compared to the leading RL-based method $\pi_{\text{RL}}$ under the identical one-trajectory setting, LaST-R1 maintains a consistent advantage.
-This gap becomes particularly pronounced on the highly challenging LIBERO-Long suite (99.4\% vs. 94.0\%), demonstrating that our framework possesses superior capabilities in handling complex and long-horizon manipulation tasks.
-The results demonstrate that our RL framework substantially improves the physical world modeling capability of VLA models, leading to near-perfect action performance even with only one-shot training data.
-Meanwhile, Figure~\ref{fig:main_results} presents the learning curves across all environments.
-Starting from the same warm-up model, LaST-R1 trained with LAPO achieves significantly faster convergence and higher asymptotic success rates compared to the standard Action-Only baseline optimized via PPO.
-The baseline policy struggles with optimization efficiency, especially in the LIBERO-Spatial and LIBERO-Long suites, requiring significantly more steps yet still converging to sub-optimal performance.
-The results validate that introducing latent CoT optimization during post-training acts as an effective cognitive buffer, which smooths the RL optimization landscape and enables sample-efficient online learning.
-Furthermore, detailed analyses demonstrating how this optimized reasoning mechanism yields both computational efficiency (via adaptive reasoning lengths) and physical execution efficiency (via shortened episode lengths) are provided in the Appendix \ref{appd:adaptive_length} and \ref{appd:episode_length}.
+This gap becomes particularly pronounced on the highly challenging LIBERO-Long suite (99.8\% vs. 94.0\%), demonstrating that our framework possesses superior capabilities in handling complex and long-horizon manipulation tasks.
+Ultimately, these results demonstrate that LaST-R1 substantially improves the physical world modeling capability of VLA models, leading to near-perfect action performance even with one-shot training data.
+Meanwhile, Figure~\ref{fig:main_results} presents the learning curves across four task suits in LIBERO.
+LaST-R1 trained with LAPO achieves significantly faster convergence and higher success rates compared to the Action-Only baseline optimized via PPO.
+The baseline policy struggles with optimization efficiency, especially in the LIBERO-Long task suite, requiring significantly more steps yet still converging to sub-optimal performance.
+The results show that introducing latent CoT optimization during post-training acts as an effective cognitive buffer, smoothing the RL optimization landscape and improving sample efficiency.
+Furthermore, additional analyses are provided in Appendix \ref{appd:adaptive_length} and \ref{appd:episode_length}, showing how this optimized reasoning mechanism yields both adaptive reasoning lengths across tasks and optimized execution episode lengths.